 A key part in determining how trustworthy Internet-based online loans really are is in understanding the difference between online lenders and traditional lenders.
 Notably, while most traditional loans are funded by banks, that’s not always true for online lenders.
 Some do partner with banks, yes, but others receive funding from different sources.

 Many online lenders adopt a peer-to-peer finance model that directly connects borrowers with potential investors.
 The result is that online lenders cater to a wider range of borrowers.
 Instead of focusing solely on borrowers with pristine credit, as banks prefer to, some online lenders exist specifically to help those with poor credit.

 Additionally, while banks tend to offer a diverse array of financial services, online lenders typically opt to specialize in just one or two products.
 Last but not least, because online lenders rely on automation during the review and underwriting process, applying for an online loan is often faster and more efficient.

 How to Know if a Lender Is Trustworthy

 The biggest advantages of online loans are also the things that make borrowers most nervous about them.
-Their speed and convenience often seems too good to be true, and lenders who offer their services to borrowers with poor credit are often suspected of exploiting people who have few other options.
+Their speed and convenience often seem too good to be true, and lenders who offer their services to borrowers with poor credit are often suspected of exploiting people who have few other options.
 In some cases, these suspicions are fully warranted.
 The truth is that there is no universal answer to the question of “Can you trust online loans?”
 Sometimes the answer is yes.
 Sometimes it’s no.